evagabriela/WDI/curriculum/week-01/02-git-github-foundations/README.md

     $ git log```

 > Instructor Note:  On the whiteboard, draw a diagram of the following:
--working area
+- working area
--stage
+- stage
--git repository (.git)
+-g it repository (.git)

 <!-- Insert File Status Lifecycle Image -->
 ![Github lifecycle](assets/picture.jpg)

 <!-- Insert Basic Git Workflow Image -->

-###Part 4: More Commits, and Viewing the History
+### Part 4: More Commits, and Viewing the History

 Edit hello.txt and commit changes: